Loderian/Activities/README.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0-standalone.html

-A plugin for managing activities, printing/downloading reports and sending emails to participants.
-With WooCommerce integration.
+A plugin for managing activities, activity reports and communication with participants.
+Comes with WooCommerce integration.

 == Description ==